flightaware/kafkatcl/README.md

  Consume one message from the topic object for the specified partition received within *timeout* milliseconds into array *array*.
 If there's an error, you get a Tcl error.

  Returns 1 on success and 0 if you reach the end of the partition.
 You can read more subsequently.

+ On success array will be populated with the following fields:

+  * payload - the message previously queued to kafka

+  * partition - the partition number the payload was received from

+  * offset - the kafka offset (basically the kafka message ID) corresponding to this message

+  * topic - the name of the topic the message was received from

+  * key  - the partitioner key that was specified, if one was specified.

 * *$topic* **consume_batch** *partition* *timeout* *count* *array* *code*